56kcloud/56kcloud-website/README.md

 ## Disabling Draft Mode
 By clicking the `Open Draft Preview` button, you will replace the currently cached content with the latest updates you've made in the CMS.
-To revert back to the original content in your browser, visit: [https://www.56k.cloud/api/draft/disable](https://www.56k.cloud/api/draft/disable).
+To revert back click on the back to normal button in the draft modal.
 ![Disable Draft Mode](readme-assets/disable-draft-mode.png)

 ## Revalidate Website content